 What is critical illness insurance?

-Critical illness cover is designed to ease the financial stress by paying out a lump sum in the event of you being diagnosed with a qualifying critical illness.
-Most insurance companies will cover between 40 and 60 core illnesses, with every insurance company covering cancer, heart disease and stroke (which account for around 80% - 85% of all claims).
+Critical illness cover is designed to ease the financial stress and possible long-term effects caused by serious illness by paying out a lump sum in the event of you being diagnosed with a qualifying critical illness.
+Most insurance companies will cover between 50 and 70 core illnesses, with every insurance company covering cancer, heart attack and stroke (which account for around 80% - 85% of all claims).
+Most insurance companies will also cover illnesses such as multiple sclerosis, alzheimers disease and major organ failures.

 What are the pros and cons of critical illness insurance?

-Receive £50 cashback - click to find out more
+Receive up to £100 cashback - click to find out more

 Different types of cover available which can be confusing - speak to an independent specialist*